1. Blog

 husky dog body condition score

 • 6: Ribs palpable with slight excess fat covering.
-Waist can be seen from above but is not prominent.
+Waist is visible from above but is not prominent.
 Abdominal tuck apparent.

 • 7: Difficult to see ribs.
 Heavy fat cover.
 Noticeable fat deposits over lumbar area and base of tail.
 Wasit barely visible.
 May have present abdominal tuck.